 UPDATED – The Federal Motor Carrier Safety Administration (FMCSA) is again extending its Emergency Declaration giving motor carriers and drivers relief from specific federal safety regulations related to the hauling of COVID-19 relief supplies.

 This extension specifically covers the transportation of vaccines, their components and supplies necessary for their administration.
-FMCSA is continuing the overall relief through the end of May, 2021.
-Starting Feb.
-17, 2021 and running through May 31, 2021, this will replace and modify the prior Emergency Declaration which was set to run through Feb.
-28, 2021.
+FMCSA is continuing the overall relief through the end of August, 2021.
+Starting June 1, 2021 and running through August 31, 2021, this will replace and modify the prior Emergency Declaration, which was set to run through May 31, 2021.

 FMCSA said it is continuing and extending the declaration because the presidentially declared national emergency remains in place, and a continued exemption is needed to support direct emergency assistance for some supply chains.

 Compared to the relief afforded by the previous Emergency Declaration, the categories of essential supplies that qualify as “direct assistance in support of relief efforts” remain the same, including vaccines, their components and supplies.

 FMCSA has issued and updated several emergency declarations since the first one was issued on March 13, 2020, making adjustments each time to reflect current emergency response needs.